spatie/laravel-medialibrary/README.md

 By default, a conversion will be performed on the queue that you specified in the configuration.
 You can also avoid the usage of the queue by calling `nonQueued()` on a conversion.

 You can add as many conversions on a model as you want.
 Conversion can also be performed on multiple collections.
-If you pass `*` to  `performOnCollections` the conversion will be applied to every collection.
+To do so you can just leave of the `performOnCollections`-call.
+If you pass `*` to  `performOnCollections` the conversion will be applied to every collection as well.

 Here's an example where some of these options are demonstrated.